01Forensic Science Degrees—An Overview

 Most forensic science positions require at least a bachelor's degree, but the degree can be in virtually any one of the sciences.
 Focus on the natural or social sciences.
 The specific program of study you'll pursue will depend on the type of career you aspire to.

 Forensic science technicians with at least a bachelor's degree earned a median salary of $57,850 in 2017, according to the BLS.
+And remember, this is the median.
+Half of all licensed technicians earn more than this.

 Some careers require a master's degree or doctorate in a field such as psychology, and some states require additional certifications for many forensic science positions.
 These certifications can vary by field and specialization.